 Palantir’s Gotham software is a popular visual data analysis tool used by some of the largest organizations in the world.
 It’s used across a wide variety of domains, including cyber, national defense, financial compliance, law enforcement, and others.

 We’re regularly asked by organizations of all kinds whether Visallo is an alternative to Palantir and the answer is unequivocally yes.
 The follow-up question is always “how do they differ?”
 This post will answer that follow-up question by highlighting some of the major differences between Palantir’s Gotham and Visallo.

 Capability-wise, Visallo and Palantir Gotham are very similar.
 The primary features of link and geospatial analysis are comparable, with each product having a few capabilities the other doesn’t.
-Feature-by-feature comparisons are often fruitless however, as products change quickly and feature lists are rapidly outdated.
-The most important differences are where products differ architecturally or philosophically and even more so where business models diverge.
+Feature-by-feature comparisons are often fruitless however, as products change quickly and feature lists are soon outdated.
+The most important differences are where products diverge architecturally or philosophically and even more so where business models differ.
 Those aspects have the biggest impact on your use of the software and can’t easily be changed.
 This is where Visallo has some notable advantages over Palantir.